-Add a Seventh Key System Design Factor.
-As mentioned previously, the King County Executive and County Council identified six key system design factors, and asked the Task Force to recommend how and to what extent these factors should influence the design of Metro's transit system.
-In discussing the factors, the Task Force concluded that an additional policy consideration should be added: environmental sustainability.
-The Task Force developed the following definition for the additional factor:
+Add a Seventh Key System Design Factor

+As mentioned previously, the King County Executive and County Council identified six key system design factors, and asked the task force to recommend how and to what extent these factors should influence the design of Metro's transit system.
+In discussing the factors, the task force concluded that an additional policy consideration should be added: environmental sustainability.
+The task force developed the following definition for the additional factor:

-Environmental Sustainability - Transit reduces greenhouse gas emissions by reducing private vehicle travel, by reducing congestion, and by supporting compact development.
-Efficient transit routes should produce fewer emissions than comparable vehicles.
+• Environmental Sustainability - Transit reduces greenhouse gas emissions by reducing private vehicle travel, by reducing congestion, and by supporting compact development.
+Efficient transit routes should result in fewer emissions compared to comparable travel in other vehicles.
 Reducing congestion provides important benefits by increasing speeds for all other vehicles and thus reducing emissions and providing economic benefits.
-Appropriately designed public transit encourages denser land use patterns which reduces overall vehicle usage.
-Transit carries a_n adequate number of passengers so that the greenhouse gas emissions generated are less than would be generated if the same number of people traveled by automobile.
+Appropriately designed public transit encourages denser land use patterns which facilitate lower overall vehicle usage.